ChristopherBrum/rb130/blocks/blocks.md

 chunk_of_code.call # Hi there Sam
 ```

+> Any variables that need to be accessed in a proc (or block/ lambda) must be defined before the proc is created (or passed as an argument when the proc is called).

-Because a closures retains a binding with the artifacts that are within its scope when the block is created, the value of the artifacts bound to the closure can be updated after the block was created and the closure can access these updated values.
+Because a closures retains a binding with the artifacts that are within its scope when the block is created, the value of the artifacts bound to the closure can be updated after the closure was created and the closure can access these updated values.
 Above, `name` is reassigned _after_ the Proc object and closure are created but _before_ calling the Proc object, therefore the updated value of `name` is what is accessible through the binding created within the closure.

 ```ruby
 name = "Chris"